mc-carlessi/MySQL-Essential-Bootcamp-2024/mysql-shell/mysql-shell.md

   * Server: mysql1
   * To close the MySQL Shell you can the commands “\q” or “\exit”

-## Task 1: Install MySQL Shell on app-srv
+## Task 1: Install MySQL Shell on mysql1

 1. If not already connected, connect to mysql1 server through app-srv
     ```